djleamen/nanonest/README.md

 1. Go to your terminal, and use the proper command to get to the folder you want to clone the repo.
 2. Use `git clone https://github.com/DylanJReynolds/CSCI2040` to clone the repository into your desired folder.
-You should have the file in your folder.
+You should have the repo in your folder.
 4. Run `Build-Script.bat` to build a jar file of the directory that can be executed.

 ## How to use: